 © Copyright Leeds-List 2025

 Lamb & Flag has one of the nicest alfresco dining areas in Leeds city centre.
 The courtyard sits in the shadow of Leeds Minster and is made up of a series of covered seating areas.
-Fairy lights and heaters add to the ambience, making it the perfect place to hanker down with some good grub and a pint.
+Fairy lights and heaters add to the ambience, making it the perfect place to hunker down with good food and a pint.

 So, what will you be digging your knife and fork into?
-The lunch menu features the likes of falafel & hummus flatbreads and beer battered haddock sandwiches, while the main menu boasts larger dishes.
-You can expect everything from a comforting spiced vegetable & spinach pie to a juicy spiced lamb rump served with celeriac puree, new potatoes and feta.
+The lunch menu features the likes of falafel and caramelised onion flatbreads and beer battered fish goujon sandwiches, while the main menu boasts larger dishes.
+You can expect everything from a comforting spiced vegetable & spinach pie to a juicy spiced lamb rump served with whipped feta and crispy new potatoes.

 Where?
 Lamb & Flag, 1 Church Row, Leeds, West Yorkshire, LS2 7HD.

 When does it get the sun?
-When the sun is at its highest.
+Midday to late afternoon.

 Whitelock’s